Avogadro/two.avogadro.cc/source/scripts/interface.md

 ## Floating-point values

-Scripts may request floating-point values from a specififed range by
+Scripts may request floating-point values from a specified range by
 adding:

 ```